dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 I think, I give up.
 It is now 1855 and I am at home.
 For today a 5 minutes note are already good.
 The next difficulty is the consistency to write at least one note a day.
 I hope this stage can be achieved.

+The oldest served tea with glass and transparent teapot with four small tea cups from Japan, from one of my student.

 Just close this note for today.

 `17-nov-2024` `0438` I think the horizontal line `---` or `___` look not too good.
 Actually, I want to use three dots `$\dots$` in the center, but I can not find it.
 The use of separator will be considered later, since there is already some setion `Info`, `Sketch`, `Refs`, and `Tags` (automatically by the template).